Plane crashes on takeoff from Havana airport, Cuban TV reports

-Havana, Cuba (CNN)A Cubana de Aviacion Boeing 737 crashed on takeoff from Havana's Jose Marti International Airport on Friday, according to Cuba's state-run television.
+Havana, Cuba (CNN)A Cubana de Aviacion Boeing 737 with 104 people on board crashed on takeoff from Havana's Jose Marti International Airport on Friday, according to Cuba's state-run television.

 The flight was headed to the Cuban city of Holguin and casualties are reported, an airport source told CNN.